The Intuitive Art Game

 I head to my office cupboard, thinking, don’t I often come here to find old things prompted by Maureen?
 I grab a green document folder that might contain the watercolour but it isn’t there.
 It contains five drawings I made once when playing an intuitive game with my mother many years ago.
 She was working intensely with Carl Jung’s book, Memories, Dreams and Reflections and a Dictionary of Symbols, all while teaching drawing in new and inventive ways.

-The art game she created involved taking 3 paint tubes and working intuitively with them on a big piece of paper.
+The art game we played that day involved taking 3 paint tubes and working intuitively with them on a big piece of paper.
 Don’t think too much or try to draw something specific, but let the energy of your hand and your intuition guide you.
 That was the process.
 Afterward, take a small matte board with a rectangular hole cut out of it.
 Move it around the big drawing and select parts.
 Cut the parts out and write what you see, rapidly, with just a few words.
 What is in the brushstrokes you threw in there so quickly?
 What symbols, images?

 The notes are dated … June 5/6, 1997!
 I stop, look at my computer and realize, it is twenty years exactly to the day today.
 And it started yesterday, so June 5/6 is a good way to express it.
 How uncanny is that?
 And as I think about this detail, I feel honoured by the energy that presents itself so beautifully on a kind of anniversary.
 Maureen is so often behind these syncs within my office archive.
 It was a question she asked that propelled my Chan Chan story with my dream journal a few months ago.